snimu/blog/contents/the-perfect-vlm/article.md

 ![Janus Architecture with split and merge](images/abstract-space.png)

+> The [Janus Architecture](https://arxiv.org/abs/2410.13848v1), adapted to have a common backend between modalities only in abstract space.

 ## Bidirectional, masked image-understanding

 A causal attention mask for image inputs that are subsequently not used for anything makes no sense to me.
 Images aren't inherently autoregressive; they have no time-component shared by every image.
-That's a video!
+That would be a video!
 So just make the mask bidirectional where the image is, and causal everywhere else.

 I also see no reason not to replace some of the patches in the input sequence with learned mask tokens.
 Then, we can actively train image-understanding embedded into the surrounding text by decoding into the same image-tokens but un-masked (and shifted by one to play nicely with the autoregressive nature of the rest of the model, as is done in [GPT or BERT: Why not both?](https://arxiv.org/abs/2410.24159) or, I think, [LLM2Vec: Large Language Models Are Secretly Powerful Text Encoders](https://arxiv.org/abs/2404.05961)).
 Masking image tokens is the task from [Masked Autoencoders Are Scalable Vision Learners](https://arxiv.org/abs/2111.06377), just without the encoder-decoder structure that saves compute.
 It should really help learn to understand images, especially since we work in abstract space.

+![Masked image-understanding](images/masked-image-understanding.png)

-Below is an illustration of this process.
-On the left are the inputs, on the right the targets, and in the middle, the transformer, represented by its attention mask.
-I show the images themselves being masked and produced at the output, but for image-understanding, that what would be masked and produced would be adapted image tokens.
+> Training bidirectional, masked image-understanding.
+On the left are the inputs, on the right the targets, and in the middle the transformer, represented by its attention mask.
+I show the images themselves being masked and produced at the output, but for image-understanding, what would be masked and produced would be adapted image tokens.
 After all, this is about image-*understanding*.

-![Masked image-understanding](images/masked-image-understanding.png)

-I would train some samples without masking, so that the model gets used to seeing the full image and using it for downstream tasks, and train the rest with between 0% and some maximum percentage (e.g. 100%) of masked patches.
+I would train a small percentage of the samples without masking, so that the model gets used to seeing the full image and using it for downstream tasks, and train the rest with between 0% and some maximum percentage (e.g. 100%) of masked patches.

 *Should we even use SigLIP for this?*